If your marketing is struggling to perform, a well-constructed customer journey map can help.

 Before filling out a customer journey map, decide which persona you're going to use first, and the problem you want to help them solve.

-Now, according to our example, persona Designer Marceline, has a problem: She's looking for extra storage for her design files.
-The first objective is to craft an accurate story about Marceline, and her problem.
+Let's say our persona is a designer, Danielle.
+Danielle has a problem: She's looking for extra storage for her design files.
+The first objective is to craft an accurate story about Danielle, and her problem.

 Looking at the customer journey map template, you see that she takes multiple steps to find a solution.
 Think through the following questions to flesh out your story with additional detail: